open-feature/go-sdk-contrib/tools/tck/README.md

 | `tck.Targeting` | `@targeting` | resolves a flag differently for a matching evaluation context |
 | `tck.Caching` | `@caching` | reserved; **not declarable** — no scenarios yet |

-Untagged scenarios are mandatory and always run. `Capabilities` defaults to `tck.AllCapabilities()` — narrow it rather than widening it: start from the default, run the suite, and remove only what your provider genuinely cannot do.
+Untagged scenarios are mandatory and always run.
+Omitting `tck.WithCapabilities` declares `tck.AllCapabilities()` — narrow it rather than widening it: start from the default, run the suite, and remove only what your provider genuinely cannot do.
+Passing it with no capability at all is a declaration too, and says this provider supports none of the optional parts.

 A **reserved** capability is named by the vocabulary so there is a place for it once scenarios exist, but it **must not be declared**.
-No scenario carries the tag, so declaring it cannot be verified, cannot even produce a skip, and tells a reader of a report only that something was claimed and nothing examined. `tck.AllCapabilities()` therefore excludes the reserved capabilities, and naming one in `Capabilities` is rejected by configuration validation rather than passed into a report — an unverifiable claim is a configuration mistake, not a conformance result. `@caching` is the only reserved tag left: `@targeting` became declarable, with three scenarios, in spec `26362f85`.
+No scenario carries the tag, so declaring it cannot be verified, cannot even produce a skip, and tells a reader of a report only that something was claimed and nothing examined. `tck.AllCapabilities()` therefore excludes the reserved capabilities, and naming one in `tck.WithCapabilities` is rejected by configuration validation rather than passed into a report — an unverifiable claim is a configuration mistake, not a conformance result.
+`@caching` is the only reserved tag left: `@targeting` became declarable, with three scenarios, in spec `26362f85`.

 That is easy to reintroduce by accident rather than by intent: an adoption that declares everything and then removes what it cannot do collects every reserved tag on the way past, which is how a Java